KenKundert/epstein/README.rst

 used outside of the measured range (280 — 1000 PPM).
 In fact, it has a non-physical singularity at C = 0 where it predicts infinite cooling.
 This should not be taken as an issue with Myhre's model.
-It is very common to create fitted models as it often more convenient to use evaluate a simple formula rather than look up and interpolate values from a table.
-However it is important to never use such models outside their valid range and the results are often nonsensical.
+It is very common to create fitted models as it often more convenient to evaluate a simple formula rather than look up and interpolate values from a table.
+However it is important to never use such models outside their valid range because the results are often nonsensical.

 Myhre presents this as an incremental model, ΔF is the change in the radiative forcing given the increase in CO₂ over pre-industrial levels.
-Epstein extends the model outside its range to the point were it becomes singular (C = 0), ignores the singularity, and then draws conclusions not supported by the original data.
+Epstein mistakenly interprets the model as one suitable for absolute rather than incremental value.
+He then extends the model outside its range to the point were it becomes singular (C = 0), ignores the singularity, and then draws conclusions not supported by the original data.
 This is a very serious abuse of the model that suggests Epstein does not understand the model, or even modeling in general.
-As such, his conclusion is spurious.
+As such, his conclusion is spurious and must be ignored.

 It is not surprising the Epstein misinterpreted the model.
 One cannot be an expert in every field.
 It is surprising that he did not appear to confirm his